 Showing signs of infection, such as increased warmth, redness, swelling, or drainage.

-Your child has not had a tetanus vaccination within the past 5 years, or if you are unsure when your child's last tetanus shot was given.
+Your child has not had a tetanus vaccine within the past 5 years, or if you are unsure when your child's last tetanus shot was given.

 You are concerned about the wound or have any questions.